Confederate Heritage Fund

 Whereupon, Broxton told Senator Hank Erwin that

-any price, to anyone, at any time, for any reason and that
+for sale at any price, to anyone, at any time, for any

-Confederate Heritage Fund would start running the radio
+reason and that Confederate Heritage Fund would start

-to run in his Senate District, Erwin requested that Broxton
+about to run in his Senate District, Erwin requested that

-grant him 24 hours before running the ad, so he could talk
+Broxton grant him 24 hours before running the ad, so he

 Senator Erwin then called Governor Riley and met with